smart-data-lake/smart-data-lake/presentation/lecture_notes.md

   dataFrame3.show() // Restarts from table 1
   dataFrame3.show() // Restarts from table 1
   ````
-  The same Scenario as Config with SDLB
+  The same Scenario as Config with SDLB would look like this:

 ````
 dataObjects {